theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

   - See what the name of the function is that isn't being found
   - Check to see if the function name is spelt correctly
   - Check to see earlier in the method that the function has been defined and imported successfully into the symbol table
   - Check to see if this happens everytime this function is called or just this one step.
-If it happens every time then it is likely a definition/import issue, if only once then it is likely a naming/exporting issue.
+If it happens every time then it is likely a definition or import issue, if only once then it is likely a naming or exporting issue.

 .. _0xa1230010: